Considerations in Forming a Limited Liability Company

 Creating a Limited Liability Company or LLC'S

-2) The restrictions on the number and types of shareholders applicable to a subchapter S corporation do not apply to the owners of an LLC (the "members").
-The members of an LLC may also participate in management to a greater extent than limited partners.
+2) The restrictions on the number and types of shareholders applicable to a subchapter S corporation do not apply to the owners of a LLC (the "members").
+The members of a LLC may also participate in management to a greater extent than limited partners.

-4) An LLC is a business entity consisting of one or more "persons" (meaning an individual, general partnership, limited partnership, association, trust, estate or corporation,) conducting business for any lawful purpose.
-An LLC may be an incorporator, general partner, limited partner, applicant of a DBA, or a manager of any corporation, partnership, limited partnership or limited liability company.
+4) A LLC is a business entity consisting of one or more "persons" (meaning an individual, general partnership, limited partnership, association, trust, estate or corporation,) conducting business for any lawful purpose.
+A LLC may be an incorporator, general partner, limited partner, applicant of a DBA, or a manager of any corporation, partnership, limited partnership or limited liability company.

-6) LLC's are creatures of statute and become effective once having filed approved Articles with the Division.
-Like most business types filed with the Division, LLC's are formed by filing Articles (called Articles of Organization.)
+6) LLC's are creatures of statute and become effective once having filed approved Certificate with the Division.
+Like most business types filed with the Division, LLC's are formed by filing a Certificate (called Certificate of Organization.)
 Foreign LLC's may transact business in the state once having completed an Application for Registration.
-LLC's may amend their articles, file Articles of dissolution, and must file an Annual Report.
+LLC's may amend their certificate, file Certificate of dissolution, and must file an Annual Report.

 Additional filing requirements: